 By Steven Viera || Senior Editor

-Much of my childhood is written in excited taps of A and B buttons and tangled controller wire thanks to the countless hours I spent in front of dim screens playing video games.
+Much of my childhood is written in excited taps of A and B buttons and tangled controller wire thanks to the countless hours I spent in front of dim screens playing video games which may be similar to the upcoming vr games 2024.
 While most of my favorite games were single-player, I almost always had a friend with me during my console-related binges so that they could share advice and game knowledge; after all, how else are you supposed to unlock Roy in Super Smash Bros.
 Melee if not with Ricky sitting next to you, telling you exactly which buttons to press and constantly asking if it’s his turn to play yet?

 This is not a problem that kids or gamers of the recent past or the future will ever experience thanks to the rise of the internet, which enables players to livestream or post videos of gameplay for the viewing pleasure of anyone, anywhere, anytime.
 For years, Twitch.tv has been the dominant and virtually unchallenged site for watching livestreams of gaming content, but the launch of YouTube Gaming two weeks ago—a new service through YouTube that allows users to stream, post, or watch an array of gaming videos—could give Twitch a run for its money.

 YouTube already has plenty of gaming content available, claiming that more than half of its top 100 channels are gaming-focused, but these are mostly pre-recorded videos.
 Twitch, on the other hand, is built around livestreams, where users play games live for massive audiences, creating a shared experience for both the player and the viewers where the player addresses the digital crowd, the crowd responds via the chat feature, and everyone enjoys some good old fashioned virtual fun.
 If people need Online Music Promotion on youtube, they can check it out here on Youtube.